sammurraytuesta/sammurraytuesta/README.md

 ### About Me 👩🏻‍💻

 I am a first generation college student, in my second year studying Computer Science and Internet Studies at Western Washington University.
 At my institution, I am engaged in research specializing in digital privacy and its portrayal in the media.
 My work is aimed at creating a digital web game to engage students of all ages and teach the importance of digital privacy and how we go about advocating for those impacted by breaches in that privacy.

-Some of my favorite activities include playing piano and cello in my free time, reading, drawing, and designing digital web pages!
-I first fell in love with computer science through learning HTML and enjoy incorporating that love in my research and studies!

-Growing up, I often visited my mother's hometown of Chiclayo, Peru and consider it my second home.
-I have always grown up with a love of culture and hope to one day explore other cultures to broaden my world-view!
+Check out my other projects below!

 ### Programming Languages 📚